rocktronica/shopdocs/readme.md

 - There is no prescribed reading order.
 They're kind of grab-bag "jelly bean" docs to share as topics come up.
 - Despite being a real live website, format is optimized for PDF and print, so as to be put on the class Google Drive.
 - I expect the content to change over time, so everything's dated by last update in the footer.
 Depending on when that was, what's online may be different from the PDFs I share in class.
+- Schematics were done in Kicad, drawings on an iPad.
 - Some stuff might not make sense outside of the context of me talking about it!
 (Other stuff might not make sense because I wrote it very tiredly in the middle of the night without spellcheck before class in the morning.)
 Typos,

 ## Generating PDFs